jsh9/chatgpt-to-markdown/README.md

 You can clone this repository, make small tweaks to it (if you code Javascript) as you'd like.

+### 3.1.
+Building the project

-To lock the dependencies, run:
+To install and lock the dependencies, run:

 ```bash
 npm install